-7. Place a drip pan below the location where the coolant line will be cut.
+3. Place a drip pan below the location where the coolant line will be cut.
+Using the barbed butt connectors you will cut the oil cooler hose and splice the two coolant hoses from your 4B to the exposed ends.